rasensiotorres/NLP/README.md

 # Text classification using Natural Language Processing

 We classify text lines that have been made obscure/unclear into 12 different novels.
 We use different CNN and RNN approaches.

 We find that 1-D CNN works best for this task, recognising patterns in a computationally faster way.

+In the end we explore evaluation metrics of the model on this imbalanced dataset.